-In recent years, the term machine learning or machine learning is becoming one of the most popular topics in the world of technology.
-From movie recommendations on Netflix, Face Detection on social media, to business data analysis — all of that can not be separated from the role of machine learning.
+In recent years, the term machine learning has become one of the most popular topics in the tech world.
+From movie recommendations on Netflix and facial recognition on social media to business data analysis—all of these rely on machine learning.

-This technology not only belongs to large companies such as Google or Amazon, but has also begun to be applied by various organizations, including financial institutions, startups, to the field of auditing and business management.
-What exactly is machine learning and how does it work?
+This technology isn’t just the domain of large companies like Google or Amazon; it’s also starting to be adopted by a wide range of organizations, including financial institutions, startups, and even the fields of auditing and business management.
+So, what exactly is machine learning, and how does it work?

 What is Machine Learning?

-Simply put, machine learning is a branch of artificial intelligence (Artificial Intelligence/AI) that allows the computer to learn from data without needing to be explicitly programmed.
+Simply put, machine learning is a branch of Artificial Intelligence (AI) that enables computers to learn from data without needing to be explicitly programmed.

 For example, when you shop online and get recommendations of similar products, the system uses machine learning algorithms to predict what you might like based on the activity of other users who have similar habits.